 The SureCoat Roof System has been engineered to recondition and protect the design flaws of traditional roof materials including single ply systems.
 The SureCoat Roof System is not acrylic roof paint.
-The SureCoat Roof System is a unique, single component, epoxy hybrid material that is liquid applied and cures into a monolithic, waterproof, cool roof membrane.
-The SureCoat Roof System is most comparable to a single ply system, ONLY BETTER!
+The SureCoat Roof System is a unique, single-component, epoxy hybrid material that is fluid (liquid) applied and cures into a monolithic (seamless) single-ply, waterproof, cool roof membrane.
+The SureCoat Roof System is most comparable to single-ply roof systems, ONLY BETTER!

-PVC, TPO, EPDM, and Hypalon all have common characteristics that make a flat roof vulnerable as it ages.
+PVC, TPO, EPDM, and Hypalon single ply roofs all have common characteristics that make a flat roof vulnerable as it ages.
 None of these vulnerabilities exist when using The SureCoat Roof System.
 The SureCoat Roof System has no seams; is self-adhered; and self-flashing.
-Using chemistry that was originally pioneered for the marine industry, this low VOC, waterproof, epoxy hybrid, elastomeric, high solid, seamless, cool roof coating was originally developed to replace 2-part urethanes used to protect foam on roofs.
-The SureCoat Roof is Title 24 compliant and has been used to protect flat roofs from water intrusion, heat and UV radiation long before it was popular or required.
+Using chemistry that was originally pioneered for the marine industry, this low VOC, waterproof, epoxy hybrid, elastomeric, cool roof coating was originally developed to replace 2-part urethanes used to protect foam roofs.
+The SureCoat Roof is Title 24 compliant cool roof and has been used to protect flat roofs from water intrusion, heat and UV radiation long before it was popular or required.

 Thermal cycling and water, especially ponding water erode the mineral cap leaving the black sheet to absorb heat and UV radiation.
 Worn cap sheet cracks and checkers.
 The dried roof materials can no longer move so the seams separate at an accelerated rate.
 Exposed fiberglass mats and felt become dried out and rapidly deteriorate.
 The mastic around penetrations becomes brittle, splits, and leaks appear.
 Even brand new, these traditional roof materials on a flat roof do not have warranty coverage for leaks caused by ponding conditions.
 They usually have a warranty that only covers manufacturing defects, not to be confused with a performance warranty.
 They do not state that the rolled roofing or BUR is going to do anything in particular or wear in any certain fashion.
 These under-performing systems are outdated by advanced chemistry and green technology.
 The SureCoat Roof System is a "new age" coating material that is made from heat-emitting raw materials and nano particle infused resins.
 This advanced polymer chemistry creates energy efficient roof membranes that are waterproof and self-adhered, essentially shrink wrapping a roof while repelling heat and UV radiation.